heavysixer/crewai-ollama-docker-example/README.md

 ## Why run this inside a Docker container?
-**Q:** It's it more complicated to develop inside the Docker container?
+**Q:** Is it more complicated to develop inside the Docker container?

 **A:** Yes, but it would be pretty frustrating for an agent to get confused an run `rm -rf /` on your computer.
 Do not trust agents to know what they are doing especially when allowing them to execute arbitrary code!